Garden visitors caught on camera

 The photo shows the nest box in our Ash tree and the camera outside.
 The nest box camera and its connections are well protected from the weather (rain is the big enemy!) inside the box itself.

 Not so the outside camera.
-Cameras for outside use use a two digit IP rating (not to be confused with the IP network protocol).
+Cameras for outside use a two-digit IP rating (not to be confused with the IP network protocol).
 The first digit tells us how resistant to dust ingress the camera is, and the second for water.
 IP67 is about the best you can get for the camera.

 However, the camera connections are a different matter.
 While some manufacturers provide waterproof connectors for their cameras, others require the provision of third party covers.